If you suffer from Anxiety or Panic Disorder, you’ve probably been prescribed Xanax bars at some stage of your treatment.

-Xanax has been linked to the death of many celebritieswhich often leads to an increase in its use, particularly among young people.
+Xanax has been linked to many fatal overdoses particularly among young people.
 If you’re concerned about your own use of Xanax bars, or that someone you know is abusing the drug, here are the signs you should look for:

 - Slurred speech

 As the signs and symptoms in the above list can also occur with addiction to other drugs, and to many physical disorders, it’s important to get medical advice.